PaurushVishnoi/Dalia_tasks/README.md

 1. All the test steps along with the scenarios have been written in [login.feature](features/login.feature) file
 2. Step definitions have been created in [steps.js](features/support/steps.js) file.
 3. Performing operations on web elements have been defined in [world.js](features/support/world.js) file.
+4. All the page object model files have been stored in the [page-object](page-objects) folder